datareel/fcrypt/README.txt

 $ cd fcrypt/console/linux
 $ make

-To run a simple test of the utilites:
+To run a simple test of the utilities:

 $ ./fcrypt testfile.txt

-The above command will encrypt the input file and creates a .enc file with the same file name.
+The above command will encrypt the input file and create a .enc file with the same file name.

 To decrypt the file: